jimratliff/yellow-sea-diamonds-zsh-theme/README.md

 Of course, you can add components, too.
 But you’re on your own there. 😉

 ### Look out for: does the commit hash continue to update automatically?
-As you modify and refactor, I’d suggest that continously test your code.
+As you modify and refactor, I’d suggest that you continuously test your code.

 One thing in particular to watch out for: Does the commit hash continue to update automatically?
-I've had the problem arise where a commit hash would be displayed, but then—after I made a subsequent commit—that hash wouldn’t change.
+I’ve had the problem arise where a commit hash would be displayed, but then—after I made a subsequent commit—that hash wouldn’t change.
 It’s an easy failure to miss, so I suggest—as part of your testing during development—to continuously make a new commit to check whether its hash updates.